 Keep in mind that the vaccines became available for the first time in 2006, so there are things we don't know yet about their long-term efficacy.
 However, even if you've had a previous HPV infection, getting the vaccine may prevent you from contacting another strain of HPV in the future.

 When the vaccine was first introduced, it was not without controversy.
 Available initially only for girls, there was some concern that vaccination would result in increased sexual activity among younger females.
 Others felt that there was pressure to vaccinate girls too quickly, without all the facts.

 HPV vaccine: A smart way for parents to protect kids against cancer That controversy has died down more recently as more evidence has revealed the effectiveness of the vaccine, but my patients still ask if they should have their kids vaccinated for HPV.
 As a doctor, I tell them yes, that the HPV vaccine is an exciting medical breakthrough in our efforts to eliminate cancer.

 I don't have kids yet, but when I do, they'll receive the HPV vaccine.
 Knowing that their chances of developing certain types of cancer in their life would be greatly diminished is worth it to me.

 Jennifer Burzawa, M.D., is assistant professor in Gynecologic Oncology and Reproductive Medicine.
-She works at the MD Anderson Regional Care Center in Katy.
+She works at MD Anderson in Katy.